abuehl/docs/no-implicit-import.md

 module.

-The convenience of implicitly getting the declarations from the interface turns into a significant *inconvience* if the interface is an aggregate of partitions.
+The convenience of implicitly getting the declarations from the interface turns into a significant *inconvience* if the interface is an aggregation of partitions.

 ## Conclusion